AngelaZhou779/CVL_SequenceAnaylsis/PoPoolation.md

 write.csv(dat2, file="comparisons.csv", row.names=FALSE)
 ```
-So I went through manually and found the columns I needed from the original fst file for each of the comparisons.
+By this point I had appended all the separate chromosome files into one large file called all_chrom.fst.
+I just used cat and specified each file.
+However, I think I did it in the order I eventually wanted the plot to come out as so X, 2L, 2R, 3L, 3R, 4.
+Then I separated them into the specific groups I needed below.
+I went through manually and found the columns I needed from the original fst file for each of the comparisons based on the comparison.csv file from above.
 ```
 #For all of UP versus all of DOWN
 awk '{print $1, $2, $3, $4, $5, $42, $44, $46, $47, $49, $51, $97, $99, $101, $102, $104, $106, $172, $174, $176, $177, $179, $181}' all_chrom.fst > UPandDOWN.fst